 Out of all the movies ever made, there are four that I decided to compare and contrast as references to history and the future of the development of technology as it relates to colonization of countries and states.
 These four movies (Avatar, Her, 2001: A Space Odyssey, and WALL-E) came out at difference points in technological advancement and they display the continuing evolution of human beings and the digital world.

-In No Country for Old Men, one of the most memorable quotes is “What’s the most you ever lost in a coin toss?”
-This is a short rhymed sentence spoken by Anton Chigurh; and he says it to a Texaco worker.
-By this point in the film we notice that Anton has a way with changing the direction of others lives when he crosses their path, whether it be killing them or letting them live.
+In No Country for Old Men (2007 film), one of the most memorable quotes is “What’s the most you ever lost in a coin toss?”
+This is a short rhymed question asked by Anton Chigurh(played by Javier Bardem) to a Texaco worker; the answer will determine if Anton’s next action will be a threat or a promise.
+At this point in the film, we have already seen that Anton has a way of changing others direction in life when he crosses their path, whether it be killing them or letting them live.